All Registered Harvard Extension School Students

 - Educate yourself about finding a job in a particular field.

-- Schedule an individual, 30-minute career counseling appointment, through Crimson Careers.
+- Schedule an individual, 30-minute career advising appointment, through Crimson Careers.
 Appointments are offered year round, Monday through Friday.

 - Review the OCS calendar for upcoming career and graduate school workshops just for degree candidates and alumni.